antievictionmappingproject/datamap/README.md

   - ctstart

+It will probably ask you for a password.
+Make something up.

 Open a browser and navigate to http://localhost:8080 - that's it!

-Oh, it will probably ask you for a password.
-Make something up.

 ## Admin

 In addition to the map (at localhost:8080), there's an admin dashboard thing running on port 8002.

 So check out http://localhost:8002/db in your browser if you want to mess around with the database.
+It will ask you for the password you just made up.

 ## Model